cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

 ### Running a job

 - Client starts an application
+- A NodeManager daemon running on each physical node manages the node.
-- YARN will will contact the NodeMaster (with a nodemanager daemon running) to get the requisite DataNodes (with a nodemanager daemon running) to run the app
+- YARN will will contact the Master's NodeManager to get the requisite Worker nodes ready to split and assign the tasks
-- YARN choses nodes that it minimizes data being pulled around in the network.
+- YARN choses nodes, so that it minimizes data being pulled around in the network.
 - YARN optimizes both $$-$$ **CPU cycles and data locality**

 ### Scheduling Options